LeanderNicolai/ALPR-Logistics/README.md

 For the optical character recognition Tesseract was used, which is an Open Source OCR Libary made by Google.

 #### My Own Pre-Processing Pipeline
 The results of using Tessearct directly on the bounding boxes drawn by the retrained network gave unsatisfactory results.
 Therefore some preprocessing and transformation had to be done.
-With use of some simple contract changes, and a hough transform in order to straighten out the image, the results were greatly improved.
+With use of some simple contrast changes, and a hough transform in order to straighten out the image, the results were greatly improved.

 <img align="center" width="200" src="https://github.com/LeanderNicolai/ALPR-Logistics/blob/master/imgs/P1.jpg">     <img align="center" width="200"  src="https://github.com/LeanderNicolai/ALPR-Logistics/blob/master/imgs/P2.jpg">